 Check out some of our other Havana guides to help you enjoy this awesome city even more:

 - Ultimate Travel Guide to Havana

 - Best Casas Particulares in Vedado, Havana

 - Best Cafes in Havana and Best Brunch Spots in Havana

 - If you have more time in Cuba, venture further out to explore Playa Ancón when you visit the unmissable Trinidad.

-- Cayo Coco and Cayo Guillermo are two keys off the northern coast of Cuba known for their absolutely stunning beaches.
+- Cayo Coco and Cayo Guillermo are two cays off the northern coast of Cuba known for their absolutely stunning beaches.